jwmcglynn/videosync/README.md

 Setup
 -----

+### Install packages (all platforms)

 `pip install autobahn`
 `pip install passlib`
 `pip install nose`

+### Install additional packages for Windows

+`pip install pywin32`

+If that fails, as it does at the time of this writing due to poor 64-bit python support, install pywin32 from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pywin32

+### Create the database

 **WARNING: This will delete the previous database.**
 `python database_create.py -y`

 Run Tests
 ---------